Time After Time (The Wire)

-"Time After Time" is the first episode of the third season of the HBO original series The Wire.
+"Time After Time" is the 26th episode of the American crime drama The Wire and the first episode of the show's third season.
 The episode was written by David Simon from a story by David Simon & Ed Burns and was directed by Ed Bianchi.
-It originally aired on September 19, 2004.
+It originally aired September 19, 2004, on HBO in the U.S. This episode introduces a new storyline involving the Baltimore Police surveilling drug dealer Cheese Wagstaff, with a subplot about the Barksdale Organization considering new territory due to the upcoming demolition of its former gathering spot at a public housing project.

+On its debut, "Time After Time" had nearly 1.83 million viewers; Nielsen Media Research ranked it the most popular program on U.S. premium cable for the week.
+Entertainment Weekly and The New York Times provided positive reviews of this episode.

 Plot

 Detectives Jimmy McNulty and Leander Sydnor monitor drug lieutenant Melvin "Cheese" Wagstaff.
 At the Major Case Unit, Lester Freamon, Roland "Prez" Pryzbylewski and new member Caroline Massey monitor a wiretap.
 Sydnor observes that Cheese does not use a phone, instead conducting his business face-to-face and receiving phone messages through his subordinate.
 After being relieved by Freamon and Kima Greggs, McNulty is told by ASA Rhonda Pearlman and Lieutenant Cedric Daniels that they are considering the abandonment of the wire.
 McNulty, believing the wire will eventually reach Proposition Joe and Stringer Bell, heatedly asserts that Bell is their target and that all other objectives are secondary.
 Daniels insists they need a break in the case to justify continued use of the wiretaps.

 McNulty, Greggs and Freamon observe a dealer named Drac, who is far less discreet on the phone than Cheese's crew.
-Freamon states that Drac is supplied by Lavelle Mann, one of Joe's soldiers; Sydnor has been developing a connection with Mann through undercover work for some time.
+Freamon states that Drac is supplied by Lavelle Mann, one of Joe's soldiers.
 They plan to arrest Mann in the hope that Drac, Joe's nephew, will be promoted and give them more information on the organization through his careless talk on the wire.
 Daniels takes the plan to Acting Commissioner Ervin Burrell, who is reluctant to fund more wiretaps.
 Burrell later reports to Daniels that Mayor Clarence Royce is now holding up the proposal to promote Daniels to the position of Major because Daniels' wife Marla is set to challenge one of the mayor's allies in an upcoming election.
-Burrell tells Daniels that the mayor will not make him a commander until he knows where Marla stands politically.

 McNulty goes to an Orioles game with his old partner Bunk Moreland.
 He meets his estranged wife Elena to take his children for the second half.
 Despite it being his day off, Bunk is forced to leave the game early when he is called to work a murder scene.
 The following day, Daniels marshals his men for the hand-to-hand on Mann.
-Once out in the field, Greggs and McNulty make a clean arrest and Sydnor maintains his cover.
+Once out in the field, Greggs and McNulty make a clean arrest.
 Drac immediately starts talking about a possible promotion on the wire.
 Unfortunately for the detail, the promotion goes to Cheese instead.
-After McNulty and Daniels argue over the future of the case, Freamon chastises McNulty for his confrontational attitude and self-absorption.
 At midnight, Prez finds McNulty reviewing old files from the Barksdale investigation.
-As Massey leaves, McNulty explains his research to her as a way to avoid making the same mistakes again.